Trinity's Leadership Structure

 Ministry & Leadership Teams

 Ministry teams are comprised of staff, consistory, and others who call Trinity their church home.
 Each team focuses on a specific area of ministry (i.e. hospitality, discipleship, finance, etc.).
-You can see a full listing of these teams and who is on them here.
+You can see a full listing of these teams by clicking on the button below.
 These teams meet regularly to focus attention on their areas of giftedness and passion.
 Full consistory meets every other month.
 The responsibility of governance, accountability and support of the staff and church is with the Leadership Team.

 Leadership Selection Process